Unit Tests window

-Using this tab, you can explore and run/debug unit tests of all supported frameworks in the entire solution.
+Using this tab, you can explore and run, debug, or cover unit tests of all supported frameworks in the entire solution.
 Note that unit tests from a project only appear in the tab after the project is built.
 Tests from currently opened files are updated automatically, new tests from the opened files appear in the unit test explorer as soon as you create them.

-When the Explorer tab, or any unit test session tab is open, you can use the following controls on the left-hand toolbar:
+When the Explorer tab, or any unit test session tab is open, you can use the following controls on the toolbars:

 |Expands/collapses all nodes in the current tab.|